 Those who experience acne are strongly encouraged to embrace these holistic strategies.
 By investing in significant dietary adjustments and lifestyle modifications, in addition to pursuing conventional treatments, individuals can significantly enhance the health and appearance of their skin.
 This involves consuming a diet rich in fruits, vegetables, and whole foods while minimising the intake of processed and high-glycemic foods known to exacerbate acne.
 Regular physical activity, sufficient hydration, and adequate sleep are also crucial components of a lifestyle that promotes skin health.

 By taking a proactive and comprehensive approach to acne management, including keeping an acne food diary, individuals can see a marked improvement in their skin condition.
 This not only boosts their confidence and self-esteem but also contributes to a healthier, more vibrant life.
+For those looking to support their skin from within through improved hydration, the Biocera Alkaline Water Filter Jug offers a simple, affordable way to upgrade your daily water intake at home.

 - Smith, J., et al. (2019).
 The Relationship Between Diet and Acne.
 Nutrition & Dermatology, 21(3), 345–359.